 A number of interventions to reduce frequent ED use have been evaluated in the literature [14].
-Although case management approach had the most rigorous evidence base but with variable reduction in frequent ED use.
-Based on the analysis results in this study, a personalized intervention strategy is proposed to reduce frequent ED use.
-The approach is consistent to the latest concept of P4 medicine [15] which promote Personalized, Participatory, Preventive and Predictive as guideline and encourage patients' active involvement for lifestyle changes and consider all the determinants to individual health.
+The study indicates that case management approach leads to variable reduction in frequent ED use although it has the most rigorous evidence base.
+Based on the analysis results in this study, a personalized intervention strategy is proposed to help reduce frequent ED use.
+The approach is consistent to the latest concept of P4 medicine [15] which promote Predictive, Preventive, Personalized and Participatory as guideline and encourage patients' active involvement for lifestyle changes and consider all the determinants to individual health.

-Better Understanding on Determinants to Health
+3.6.1 Better Understanding on Determinants to Health